What’s in this article?

 This means that the eUICC standards are implemented directly on the processing computing of the device and not on a separate eSIM or ChipSIM.
 This can be important for miniature devices that are seeking to save space or cost.

-Do eUICCs make IoT applications easier?
+Do eUICCs make IoT applications easier (benefits of eUICC)?

 This benefits device manufacturers, as they can build products that can easily connect to wireless networks with a standard SIM card for each product.